-High School Students Awarded Prizes and Scholarships for Winning Presentations on “Why President Theodore Roosevelt Matters in the 21st Century”
+High School Students Awarded Monetary Prizes and Scholarships to LIU for Winning Presentations on “Why President Theodore Roosevelt Matters in the 21st Century”

 Brookville, N.Y.
 (May 10, 2021) – The Roosevelt School at Long Island University (LIU), in partnership with the Theodore Roosevelt Association, announced today the winners of the annual Theodore Roosevelt Public Speaking Contest.
 Submissions from exceptional high school students across the nation were narrowed down to the top 10 finalists, who went on to compete in the virtual finals.
 The finalists delivered live presentations on “Why Theodore Roosevelt Matters in the 21st Century” to a panel of four judges via Zoom on April 24, 2021.

 The first-place winner is Abi Jo Wanek from North Rose-Wolcott High School in North Rose, New York, who was awarded a $25,000 scholarship to Long Island University.
-Second-place winner Phoenix Boggs from Edgewood Junior/Senior High School in Merritt Island, Florida received a $10,000 scholarship to LIU.
-Third-place winner Kaitlyn Gavin from Valley Stream Central High School in Valley Stream, New York, received a $10,000 scholarship to LIU.
+Second-place winner Phoenix Boggs from Edgewood Junior/Senior High School in Merritt Island, Florida was awarded a $10,000 scholarship to LIU.
+Third-place winner Kaitlyn Gavin from Valley Stream Central High School in Valley Stream, New York, was awarded a $10,000 scholarship to LIU.

-The remaining finalists include Mona Shadded, Daniel Imperato, Maximilian Garibay-Deasy, Caroline Hsu, Riley Meckley, Penelope Keeble and Joseph Johnston, who all received $10,000 scholarships to LIU.
+Monetary prizes for the Theodore Roosevelt Public Speaking Contest were donated through the generosity of Robert Friedman: Grand Prize of $2,500, Second Prize of $1,000, and Third Prize of $500.
+The remaining finalists include Mona Shadded, Daniel Imperato, Maximilian Garibay-Deasy, Caroline Hsu, Riley Meckley, Penelope Keeble and Joseph Johnston, who have also been awarded $10,000 scholarship to LIU.

 “The leadership, poise and determination exhibited by Theodore Roosevelt taught us many lessons about American society that still ring true to this day,” said Tweed Roosevelt, chairman of the Theodore Roosevelt Institute, professor at LIU, and great-grandson of the illustrious president.
 “The exemplary critical thinking and research skills demonstrated by these students shows the importance of applying history to the challenges we face today.
 They embody TR’s belief that inspiring young people to strive for greatness gives them the skills they need to succeed.”